...

 Homes in Porto

-Two days in Porto is ideal for getting the most out of the city.
-With this 2 days in Porto itinerary, you will be able to see the top highlights of the city.
+Two days in Porto is ideal for getting the most out of this city.
 Spend the first day visiting some of its historical sites like Torre dos Clerigos and Livraria Lello.
 Seek out the intriguing Museu do Carro Eléctrico, the memorial to 19th-century streetcars, for an afternoon stroll.

 On the second day, explore the city’s cafés and restaurants, then spend time on Ribeira’s bustling waterfront.
 A full day amidst its cobblestoned alleyways will also give you plenty of snippets of its culture and heritage.
 Before you leave, why not take a ride on Porto’s port wine train?